alazizcoul/alazizcoul/README.md

 -💞️ I’m looking to collaborate on projects that leverage _data analysis, economic modeling, and AI to solve complex problems and drive innovation._

--📫 How to reach me: alazizngoloc@gmail.com
+-📫 How to reach me: alazizngoloc@gmail.com  & aziz.coulibaly@ensea.edu.ci

 -😄 Pronouns: he/him